oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

 - `/.well-known/csaf-aggregator/v2.0/aggregator.json` for a valid CSAF 2.0 `aggregator.json`
 - `/.well-known/csaf-aggregator/v2.1/aggregator.json` for a valid CSAF 2.1 `aggregator.json`

-A CSAF 2.1 aggregator MUST only sync and list CSAF 2.1 publishers and providers.
+A CSAF 2.1 aggregator SHALL only sync and list CSAF 2.1 publishers and providers.